TomFrost/Jexl/README.md

 Jexl is licensed under the MIT license.
 Please see `LICENSE.txt` for full details.

 ## Credits

+Created by [Tom Shawver](https://github.com/TomFrost) in 2015 and contributed to by [these great people](https://github.com/TomFrost/Jexl/graphs/contributors).

 Jexl was originally created at [TechnologyAdvice](http://technologyadvice.com) in Nashville, TN.